 Principal Investigator - Brett Q. Ford

-Brett began a position as assistant professor - and director of the Affective Science & Health Laboratory - in the psychology department at the University of Toronto in the fall of 2016.
+Brett is an assistant professor of psychology at the University of Toronto and the director of the Affective Science & Health Laboratory.
 She completed her doctoral training in social-personality from the University of California, Berkeley after receiving her B.A. in psychology and M.A. in social-personality psychology from Boston College.

-Brett’s research examines the basic science and health implications of how individuals think about and manage their emotions.
+Brett’s research examines how individuals think about and manage their emotions.
 Her research uses multi-method and interdisciplinary approaches — including experiential, behavioural, and physiological assessments — to examine the structure of emotion beliefs and emotion regulation strategies, the cultural, biological, and psychological factors that shape these beliefs and strategies, and the implications of these beliefs and strategies for health and well-being.

 Undergraduate and post-graduate Researchers

 Angela earned her HBSc in Psychology and is pursuing her Master’s of Social Work degree at the University of Toronto.
 She completed undergraduate thesis studies, supervised by Dr. Brett Ford, which explored how people’s beliefs about emotions influence emotion regulation choices and how various psychological health outcomes are affected by these choices.
 She is excited to explore how emotion regulation can inform practice, as well as to identify effective means of promoting eudaimonic well-being and resilience.
 Apart from research, Angela enjoys playing board games and online games, travelling, and drinking tea.